 Go to the beach!

 Each year 180 million Americans make 2 billion trips to the beach!
-Celebrate Clean Beaches week by heading to a beach near you, and make your trip make an impact by reducing your carbon emissions to it by using public transport or carpooling!
+Celebrate Clean Beaches Week by heading to a beach near you.
+Consider making a further positive impact by traveling via public transport or carpooling to reduce your carbon emissions

 Clean-up a beach